Incredible Italian American dishes you would never find in Italy

 Italian roots, American flair

-Best enjoyed around the dinner table as a family, Italian American dishes are renowned for their comforting, heartwarming flavours.
+Best enjoyed around the dinner table as a family, Italian American dishes are renowned for their comforting, heartwarming flavors.
 And they're not just copies of Italian food; Italian American cuisine has its own distinct identity that’s evolved over more than a century.
-From chicken Parmesan to fettuccine Alfredo, you won’t even find many of these dishes in Italy – they hail from places like New York and San Francisco rather than Naples and Florence.
+From chicken Parmesan to fettuccine Alfredo, you won’t find many of these dishes in Italy – they hail from places like New York and San Francisco rather than Naples and Florence.

-Click or scroll through our gallery to discover the origins of 30 incredible Italian American foods, counting down to the most delicious of all.
+Click or scroll through our gallery to discover the origins of 31 incredible Italian American foods, counting down to the most delicious of all.

-30. Italian dressing
+31. Italian dressing

-29. Caesar salad
+30. Caesar salad

-Not all Italian American dishes are well known outside the US, but Caesar salad is one that has successfully travelled across the globe.
+Not all Italian American dishes are well known outside the US, but Caesar salad is one that has successfully traveled across the globe.
 Although the salad was invented in Mexico in 1924, its creator was an Italian American chef, Caesar Cardini, who set up a restaurant in Tijuana after leaving California to avoid the effects of Prohibition.
-It was Prohibition that also drove guests to his restaurant, where he improvised the salad's ingredients – romaine lettuce, Parmesan, lemon, croutons, olive oil, egg and Worcestershire sauce.
+It was Prohibition that also drove guests to his restaurant, where he improvised the salad's ingredients – romaine lettuce, Parmesan, lemon, croutons, olive oil, egg, and Worcestershire sauce.
 He instructed his chefs to assemble it at the table to give diners a show.

-28. Marinara sauce
+29. Marinara sauce

-27. Pasta primavera
+28. Pasta primavera

-26. Wedding soup
+27. Wedding soup

-25. Ricotta and spinach stuffed shells
+25. Ricotta and spinach–stuffed shells

 Italians are no strangers to the joys of stuffed pasta shells (conchiglie ripiene), but this spinach and ricotta version has become especially known and loved in Italian American cuisine.
 What seems like a simple dish at first glance requires skill to prevent a soggy mess, as two ingredients with great potential for wetness are married together.
 Once the filling is mixed and artfully stuffed into the shells, the whole thing is drowned in marinara sauce, topped with cheese (naturally), then baked until bubbling and crispy around the edges.